-Over 4 in 10 people in Generation Z fall into the lowest self-love group.
+Globally, over 4 in 10 people in Generation Z fall into the lowest self-love group.

-Women feel nervous, anxious and depressed more than men.
+Globally, women feel nervous, anxious and depressed more than men.
 The LGBTQ+ community also tends to have lower self-love than cisgender and/or heterosexual people.

-Women 25 or older have higher self-love than Generation Z. Women in Generation Z are 2-3 times more likely than Baby Boomers to fall into the lowest self-love group.
+Globally, women 25 or older have higher self-love than Generation Z. Women in Generation Z are 2-3 times more likely than Baby Boomers to fall into the lowest self-love group.

-7 in 10 people say they bounce back quickly after hard times.
+Globally, 7 in 10 people say they bounce back quickly after hard times.
 Self-love helps make us more resilient: those with high self-love are more likely to bounce back quickly.

 Self-Esteem & Social

-High social media users have lower levels of self-love: nearly 1 in 3 of those who are on social more than 2 hours a day have the lowest scores on our Self Love Index, compared to only about 1 in 5 who are not on social.
+Frequent social media users have lower levels of self-love: Globally, nearly 1 in 3 of those who are on social more than 2 hours a day have the lowest scores on our Self Love Index, compared to only about 1 in 5 who are not on social.
 People agree that influencers, celebrities and models in ads are the largest contributors to low self-esteem.

 The Beauty Industry

-Most believe that the beauty industry can have a negative impact on self-confidence, stemming from the use of airbrushed or photoshopped images and unrealistic claims.
+Globally, most people believe that the beauty industry can have a negative impact on self-confidence, stemming from the use of airbrushed or photoshopped images and unrealistic claims.
 Younger women also view the lack of diversity in advertising as a major negative impact of the beauty industry more than older women.